James Harpur

-James Harpur (born 1956) is a British born Irish poet who has published eight books of poetry.
+James Harpur (born 1956) is a British-born Irish poet who has published eight books of poetry.
 He has won a number of awards, including the Michael Hartnett Award and the UK National Poetry Competition.
 He has also published books of non-fiction and a novel, The Pathless Country.
 He lives in West Cork and is a member of Aosdána, the Irish academy of the arts.

 Biography

-James Harpur was born in Britain in 1956 to an Irish father and a British mother and now lives near Clonakilty in Co.
-Cork.
-His father was born in Timahoe, Co.
-Laois, the son of a Church of Ireland minister, and his mother was born in Le Vésinet, Paris.
+James Harpur was born in Britain in 1956 to an Irish father and a British mother and now lives near Clonakilty in County Cork.
+His father was born in Timahoe, County Laois, the son of a Church of Ireland minister, and his mother was born in Le Vésinet, Paris.
 Harpur studied Classics and English at Trinity College, Cambridge, where he was a joint-winner of the Powell Prize for Poetry.
 He taught English on the island of Crete and has subsequently worked as a lexicographer and freelance writer.